flowchart TB

 - Strength.
 Concrete, vivid, transferable insights from real practice.

-2.4 2.
-The Interpersonal Behaviour Approach
+3.4 2 · Interpersonal Behaviour Approach

 - Premise.
 Get the manager–subordinate relationship right, and most other problems shrink.